publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch45/schIII/m__us_usc_t50_s3344.md

 >     The term ‘Executive agency’ has the meaning given that term in [section 105 of title 5][/us/usc/t5/s105], United States Code.

->     “(3) __Executive order no. 13526.—__
+>     “(3) __Executive order no.__

->     The term ‘Executive Order No. 13526’ means Executive Order No. 13526 (75 Fed.
+>      13526.—The term ‘Executive Order No. 13526’ means Executive Order No. 13526 (75 Fed.
 Reg.
 707; relating to classified national security information) or any subsequent corresponding executive order.”

 ----------